ngisedsysle/A-Eye/README.md

 #### Hardware

 This project was firstly developped for ZYNQ target, and then the system was migrated to a Kria SOM.
-We used the [ZYBO Z7](https://digilent.com/reference/programmable-logic/zybo-z7/start) board on petalinux for developpment.
+We used the [ZYBO Z7](https://digilent.com/reference/programmable-logic/zybo-z7/start) board on petalinux (DEPRECATED) for developpment.
 For the Kria, we are based on a [KV260](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit.html).

 A convolution IP is developped using VHDL for hardware acceleration.